Accreditation in Public Relations (APR)

 Certified Public Relations Counselor (CPRC)

-The CPRC certification is designed to recognize professional growth and achievements of senior-level public relations practitioners, enabling them to challenge their advanced principles, skills and knowledge while demonstrating proven expertise of the public relations profession.
+The CPRC certification is designed to recognize professional growth and achievements of senior-level public relations practitioners, enabling them to challenge their advanced principles, skills and The CPRC certification is designed to recognize the professional growth and achievements of senior-level public relations practitioners, enabling them to challenge their advanced principles, skills, and knowledge while demonstrating proven expertise in the profession.

 Eligibility

-Candidates must have already earned their APR, have a minimum of 10 years’ experience in the public relations profession, and be a FPRA member in good standing.
+Candidates must have earned their APR, have a minimum of 10 years’ experience in public relations, and be an FPRA member in good standing.

 The Exam & Process